GregersSR/02456-deep-learning/README.md

 ## Training
 The core logic for executing model training is handled by `training.py`.
 The module contains shared utilities for efficiently training and evaluating **all models**.
 The central function, `train_model`, handles the entire training and validation loop.
 It automatically selects the optimal device (MPS, CUDA, or CPU), utilizes the AdamW optimizer, and calculates essential metrics (MSE, RMSE, MAE) for both training and validation sets.
 Crucially, it implements an early stopping mechanism based on validation RMSE, halting training after 20 epochs without improvement, and manages checkpointing by saving the model state with the lowest recorded validation RMSE.

+Training is initiated by `batch_train.py`, which takes as argument the name of a model as defined in `configurations.py`.